shobrook/redshift/README.md

 **`REDSHIFT_AGENT_MODEL`**

 LLM that's used by the agent for tool-calling.
-Default is `"anthropic/claude-sonnet-4"`.

-Use the [LiteLLM syntax](https://docs.litellm.ai/docs/providers) to specify the model (e.g. `"openai/gpt-4o"`).
+Default is `"anthropic/claude-sonnet-4-20250514"`.
+Use the [LiteLLM names](https://docs.litellm.ai/docs/providers) to identify the model (e.g. `"openai/gpt-4o"`).

 **`REDSHIFT_RESPONSE_MODEL`**

 LLM that's used to generate the final response.
 This is used _after_ the agent has collected context.
-Default is `"anthropic/claude-sonnet-4"`.
+Default is `"anthropic/claude-sonnet-4-20250514"`.

 **`REDSHIFT_MAX_ITERS`**